agenosov/sdn_sandbox/openflow_spec_notes.md

 ### Message Handling

 * In the absence of barrier messages, switches may reorder messages to maximize performance => **controllers shouldn't depend on a specific processing order**...
 If 2 messages from the controller depend on each other:
-    - they must either *be separated by a barrier message*
+    - they must either *be separated by a barrier message* ([here](https://www.juniper.net/documentation/en_US/junos/topics/concept/junos-sdn-openflow-messages-barrier-overview.html) is a very useful explanation)
     - or *be put in the same ordered bundle*.

 ### Connection setup & maintenance